Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/integration/index.md

 ## API Integration

-To integrate with Docbits (DOC²) using API Key, follow these steps:
+To integrate with DocBits (DOC²) using API Key, follow these steps:

 1. Go to [API Key settings](/docbits/settings/integration/api-integration/)
 2. Generate a new API Key